silvtal/spyder-cyberpunk-color-theme/README.md

 # spyder-cyberpunk-color-theme
-A good old purple+cyan theme for Python syntax coloring in Spyder
+A good old purple+cyan cyberpunk theme for Python syntax coloring in Spyder

 ## How to install
 1) Look for your _spyder.ini_ file.
 Mine was at _~/.config/spyder-py3_ folder.